WSE-research/microservice-updater/README.md

     the parameters `image`, `tag` and `port`.
 Set `mode` to `dockerfile`.

   ### Custom files
   You can change the configuration by providing custom files.
-Therefor, you need to set the `files` parameter in the `POST` request body.
+Therefore, you need to set the `files` parameter in the `POST` request body.
 To access the data you provide a `KEY-VALUE-PAIR` in the `files` value.
 The `KEY` has to be the relative path from the root of the repository to the file you want to insert in the registered service.
 The `VALUE` has to be the content you want to store inside the service.